 Anytime payments are accepted, the department must keep these monies in a secure location.
 Limited access is advised.
 Information is contained on the check and with the credit card information that is considered confidential and should be treated as such.

 Departments should make daily deposits to Student Accounts & Receivables.
 Deposits should be prepared using two staff members.
 Secure outside drop boxes are available for after-hour convenience.

 - Cash (currency and coin) is the most liquid form of payment; that is the most easily misappropriated.
 Cash must be protected against loss upon receipt and at all points thereafter.
 Physical security is the most important aspect of cash handling.

 - Receipts for cash payments must be provided to the payee.
 See the Departmental Receipts Policy for more information.

 - Upon receipt, checks should be immediately endorsed.

-- Before depositing these funds with Student Account Services, these checks should be kept in a secure location.
+- Before depositing these funds with Student Accounts & Receivables, these checks should be kept in a secure location.

 Credit card information: